-It has an intense fragrance that may be too strong for some women to wear every day, but it is perfect to wear with your little black dress.
+It has an intense fragrance that may be too strong for some women to wear every day, but it is perfect to wear with your little black dress at cocktail hour.

 Libre from Yves Saint Laurent offers a warm floral fragrance with hints of lavender and Moroccan orange blossoms.
 It’s a feminine and modern scent that doesn’t leave anyone indifferent.

 “Soleil Neige is the bright side of Soleil, a polar expression to Soleil Blanc’s solar floral.
 Radiant with winter light, the scent mimics the shimmer of sun on snow.”—Tom Ford

 Young and modern scent, yet elegant and mesmerizing.
 Soleil Neige is an Allure Best of Beauty winner.

 Sì by Giorgio Armani is a fruity and floral fragrance that opens with luminous notes of blackcurrant nectar and mandarin.
 Orange blossom forms the heart of the fragrance while warm vanilla anchors the irresistible blend for a lasting scent.